M110 howitzer: History

 At the end of the Cold War under U.S. Division Plan 86, all armored and mechanized infantry divisions included a battalion of heavy artillery that included two batteries of M110A2 SP howitzers with six guns each for a total of 12 guns, plus one battery of nine M270s.

 Israel used M110s along with M107s during the Yom Kippur War against Egyptian and Syrian forces.
 Later, in 1982, Israel used M110 systems against the Palestine Liberation Organization and their Lebanese allies with deadly effect during the Siege of Beirut as part of Operation Peace for Galilee.

 Iran used its M110s during its offensives against Iraq in the Iran–Iraq War.

 The Turkish Armed Forces have used M110A2 systems against the Kurdistan Workers' Party since the 1990s, as well as in the Turkish military intervention in Syria, mainly against the People's Protection Units.

+In the 1990-1991 Gulf War, the M110 had an unusual role.
+The GBU-28 (Guided Bomb Unit‐28) is a 4,000–5,000-pound (1,800–2,300 kg) class laser-guided "bunker busting" bomb produced originally by the Watervliet Arsenal, Watervliet, New York, built from modified M110 howitzers' barrels and dropped by F-111 aircraft.

-In early October 2025, it was reported that Greece is considering selling at least 60 M110A2 guns and 150,000 high-explosive (HE) and cluster shells to Ukraine via the Czech Republic for about 199.4 million euros; According to the Hellenic National Defence General Staff, these howitzers no longer meets the Armed Forces needs.
+In early October 2025, it was reported that Greece was considering selling at least 60 M110A2 guns along with 150,000 M110-compatible artillery shells of various types (M106 HEs, M650 HERAs, M404 ICMs, M509A1 DPICMs), which then would be transferred via the Czech Republic.
+It was passed through a Parliamentary Standing Committee on Armaments session, with the Council of General Staff Chiefs deeming them as Non-Essential Military Equipment, to be provided to Ukraine "as-is".
+The Government Council for National Security which has the final say, was expected to convene for a final decision.

+In April 2026, Ukraine received an undisclosed number of systems which were put in service with the 52nd Separate Artillery Brigade of the Armed Forces of Ukraine.